 You may find that you need help from a true professional.

-In this case, you can hire a credit repair company to help deal with Asset Recovery Solutions for you.
+In this case, you can hire a credit repair company to help deal with them for you.

 Credit repair companies specialize in identifying and removing harmful accounts on credit reports.